 There are several different reasons why women may choose to have their breast implants removed at some point after their augmentation.

 Breast Implant-Associated Anaplastic Large Cell Lymphoma (BIA ALCL) is another form of breast implant illness requiring removal.
 Symptoms typically occur 3-14 years after implant placement and may include fluid buildup, pain, swelling, and lumps in and around the breasts.

 Breast implant removal can be done in a few different ways.
-The doctor will make recommendations on the method that best suits your situation.
+Our doctors will make recommendations on the method that best suits your situation.

 The removal of the entire breast capsule scar from around the breast implant.
 It includes the removal of the front and back wall of the implant capsule, therefore meaning the total capsule is removed.

 The removal of only part of the breast implant capsule.
 Typically, the anterior portion of the breast capsule is removed and the back wall is left untouched to minimize the risk of complications.

 A breast implant removal technique that involves removing the implant as well as the surrounding scar tissue capsule in one piece, removing all of the scar tissue, implant and gel together, whether the implant has ruptured or is still intact.
 The technique is also used for permanent removal.
 En Bloc is frequently used when breast implant illness symptoms have been reported by the patient or when BIA-ALCL has been diagnosed.

 Total and partial capsulectomy procedures require a smaller incision compared to that needed with En Bloc removal.
 This will be discussed in greater detail during the consultation.